-Information presented to the SPRFMO Scientific Committee shows that New Zealand catches of orange roughy have declined since the early 2000s and have been relatively stable at about 1000 t since about 2006 (Figure 1).
-This is well below the catch limit of 1 852 t.
-The distribution of catches between areas has varied substantially.
+Information presented to the SPRFMO Scientific Committee shows that New Zealand catches of orange roughy have declined since the early 2000s and were relatively stable at about 1000 t between 2006-2018 and have decreased in 2019 and 2020.
+The distribution of catches between areas has varied substantially by year (Figure 1).